Aucilla River

-The Aucilla River rises in Brooks County, Georgia, USA, close to Thomasville, and passes through the Big Bend region of Florida, emptying into the Gulf of Mexico at Apalachee Bay.
+The Aucilla River rises in Thomas County, Georgia, USA, close to Thomasville, and passes through the Big Bend region of Florida, emptying into the Gulf of Mexico at Apalachee Bay.
 Some early maps called it the Ocilla River.
 It is 89 mi long and has a drainage basin of 747 sqmi.
 Tributaries include the Little Aucilla and Wacissa Rivers.
 In Florida, the Aucilla River forms the eastern border of Jefferson County, separating it from Madison County on the northern part, and from Taylor County to the south.

 During the first Spanish period in Florida the Aucilla River was the boundary between the Apalachee people and the Timucua-speaking Yustaga (or Uzachile) people.
 The name "Aucilla" refers to an old Timucua village.